Which of the following statements correctly compares mitosis and ... | Channels for Pearson+

 1

-Begin by understanding the purpose of mitosis and meiosis.
-Mitosis is a process of cell division that results in two identical daughter cells, primarily for growth and repair in somatic cells.
-Meiosis, on the other hand, is a type of cell division that reduces the chromosome number by half, resulting in four genetically diverse daughter cells, and is essential for sexual reproduction.
+Understand the purpose of mitosis and meiosis: Mitosis is a process of cell division that results in two identical daughter cells, primarily for growth and repair in somatic (body) cells.
+Meiosis, on the other hand, is a specialized form of cell division that reduces the chromosome number by half, resulting in four genetically diverse daughter cells, and is used in the production of gametes (sperm and eggs).

-Examine the number of cell divisions involved in each process.
-Mitosis consists of a single round of division, resulting in two daughter cells.
-Meiosis involves two rounds of division, known as meiosis I and meiosis II, leading to four daughter cells.
+Identify the number of cell divisions: Mitosis involves a single round of cell division, whereas meiosis consists of two rounds of cell division, known as meiosis I and meiosis II.

-Consider the genetic composition of the resulting daughter cells.
-Mitosis produces daughter cells that are genetically identical to the parent cell, maintaining the same chromosome number.
-Meiosis results in daughter cells that are genetically diverse due to processes like crossing over and independent assortment, and they have half the chromosome number of the parent cell.
+Compare the outcomes of the processes: Mitosis results in two daughter cells that are genetically identical to the parent cell and to each other.
+In contrast, meiosis results in four daughter cells that are genetically diverse due to processes like crossing over and independent assortment.

-Identify the types of cells where each process occurs.
-Mitosis occurs in somatic cells, which are all body cells except for gametes.
-Meiosis occurs in germ cells to produce gametes, which are sperm and egg cells.
+Clarify where each process occurs: Mitosis occurs in somatic cells, which are all the cells forming the body except for the gametes.
+Meiosis occurs in the germ cells, which are involved in sexual reproduction to produce gametes.

-Review the options given in the problem and compare them with the information above.
-The correct statement should reflect the differences in the number of daughter cells produced, the genetic diversity, the number of divisions, and the types of cells involved in each process.
+Evaluate the given statements: Analyze each statement based on the understanding of mitosis and meiosis.
+The correct statement is that mitosis results in two identical daughter cells, while meiosis results in four genetically diverse daughter cells.

 Watch next